 After assessments, students reflect on what they have done and experience.
 Ask them to propose what they should and could do next.
 Through this self-reflection process, students review their strengths and weaknesses, which can help them improve in their future endeavors.

 After the project, a celebration is an excellent opportunity to bring joy, ease the tension, and cheer students up.
-Recalling project experience, especially student collaboration, is a natural way to illustrate students how important the process is, not just products.
+Recalling project experience, especially student collaboration, is a natural way to illustrate to students how important the process is, not just products.

 Step 5: Teaching Reflection